boobo94/boobo94.github.io/_posts/2021-03-01-change-elastic-search-heap-size.md

 ---
-title: Change Heap Size for Elastic Search
+title: "Change Heap Size for Elastic Search"
-summary: There are two ways to change the heap size in Elasticsearch.
-The easiest is to set an environment variable called ES_HEAP_SIZE.
+summary: "There are two ways to change the heap size in Elasticsearch.
+The easiest is to set an environment variable called ES_HEAP_SIZE."
 categories: devops
 tags: elasticsearch devops
 date: 2021-03-01 09:09:09 +0000